 Beginning in 1999, SB 1182 (Costa), Chapter 353, Statutes of 1998, established the Farmland Security Zone (FSZ) provisions of the Williamson Act.
-These FSZ provisions permit landowners to rescind their Williamson Act contracts and create FSZ contracts.
-These latter contracts give landowners a greater property tax reduction but restrict the land for agricultural purposes for a longer period of time.
-Land subject to a FSZ contract is valued at 65% of the value assigned under the Williamson Act.
+These FSZs are intended to strengthen the Williamson Act by expanding the options available to landowners and local governments, including providing landowners with a guaranteed reduction in property taxes.
+In return for the increased reduction in property taxes for local landowners, FSZ contracts are twice as long and contract cancellation is more difficult and twice as expensive.
+These FSZ contracts give landowners a greater property tax reduction but restrict the land for agricultural purposes for a longer period of time.
+Land subject to a FSZ contract is valued at 65 percent of the value assigned under the Williamson Act.
 The FSZ contracts were further defined by SB 649 (Costa), Chapter 1019, Statutes of 1999.
 (See Chapter 4 of this Reference Book for more information on standard property tax valuation procedures.)

 The purpose of the Williamson Act is to preserve the limited supply of agricultural land, especially prime agricultural land, and to discourage the premature and unnecessary conversion of agricultural land to urban usage.
-In addition to agricultural land, open space land categories allowed as compatible uses in agricultural contracts or under Williamson Act open space contracts are scenic highway corridors, wildlife habitat, salt ponds, managed wetlands, submerged areas, recreational lands and lands enrolled in either the United States Department of Agriculture conservation reserve program or conservation reserve enhancement program.
-The FSZs are intended to strengthen the Williamson Act by expanding the options available to landowners and local governments, including providing landowners with a guaranteed reduction in property taxes.
-In return for the increased tax benefits paid to local landowners, FSZ contracts are twice as long, and contract cancellation more difficult and twice as expensive.
+In addition to agricultural land, allowable compatible uses under the Williamson Act include scenic highway corridors, wildlife habitat, salt ponds, managed wetlands, submerged areas, recreational lands and lands enrolled in either the United States Department of Agriculture conservation reserve program or conservation reserve enhancement program.